beefyfinance/beefy-bi/README.md

 You might also want to update the `src/utils/rpc/remove-secrets-from-rpc-url.ts` and `src/utils/rpc/remove-secrets-from-rpc-url.test.ts` to avoid committing any secret.

+### How to add a new chain?

+- Add the new enum to the database
+- Update the chain enum in the `src/types/chain.ts` file
+- Run `npm run build` and solve any typescript error

 ### Update a grafana dashboard

 Grafana dashboards are stored in the `deploy/db/dashboards` folder.
 To update a dashboard, import it in grafana, make the changes you want, then export it and replace the existing dashboard file.